 Anne Curzan is a professor of English at the University of Michigan, where she also holds appointments in linguistics and the School of Education.
 Her publications include Gender Shifts in the History of English and How English Works: A Linguistic Introduction.
 She talks about trends in the English language in a weekly segment, "That's What They Say," on Michigan Radio.
 View her TEDx talk on language here.

-William Germano is dean of humanities and social sciences and a professor of English literature at Cooper Union.
-He has recently published the third edition of Getting It Published: A Guide for Scholars and Anyone Else Serious About Serious Books (2016, University of Chicago Press).
+William Germano is professor of English literature at Cooper Union.
+His most recent book is Eye Chart (Bloomsbury 2017), on the history of visual testing and graphic design since the 17th century and in modern popular culture.
+In 2016 he published the third edition of Getting It Published: A Guide for Scholars and Anyone Else Serious About Serious Books (University of Chicago Press).

 Rose Jacobs is an American freelance journalist and English teacher at the Technical University of Munich.
 Before moving to Germany, she worked for the Financial Times as a reporter and editor, in New York and London.